vocascan/documentation/docs/vocascan-server/logging.md

 It is also possible to define custom formats for each logging group (`default`, `sql`, `router`).
 The formats are defined with a template syntax.
 The javascript template syntax starts with two round brackets `{{` and ends with two `}}`.
-Between the brackets you can use any valid javascript.
+Between the brackets, you can use any valid javascript.
 The context variables are available within the global scope.

 ### Example